-Promoting better safety for cyclists through a reduction of casualties is a key priority of this Strategy.
-Safeguarding vulnerable road users whilst promoting increased physical activity is regarded as one of the cornerstones of this Strategy.
+Promoting cycling to people, by helping them to feel safe is a key priority of this Strategy.
+Safeguarding vulnerable road users, maintaining road surfaces whilst promoting increased physical activity is perceived as one of the cornerstones of this Strategy.
 It is important to regard cycling as a relatively safe activity.
 However, any injury or death to any road user is preventable and this Strategy together with work carried out by ECC, the Highways Authority, and Road Safety Partnership will always be looking to challenge and improve the road behaviour of all road users to make the roads as safe as possible.
 Safety measures for cyclists will include education, improving attitudes of different groups of road users to others, improved infrastructure and enforcement.